baunek/Dynamics-of-Smoking/README.md

 # Reproducibility

-In order to reproduce some of our results, follow the instructions below (you need to have python3 installed on your computer):
+In order to reproduce some of our results, follow the instructions below (you need to have python3 installed on your computer with the module networkx):

 If using git, use the commands:
 * git clone https://github.com/baunek/Dynamics-of-Smoking.git